jarp0l/CTF-Writeups/HacktivityCon CTF 2020/Writeups.md

 ## InternetCattos:
+> The Internet is full of wonderful kittens and cattos.
+You can even find one at `jh2i.com` on port `50003`!

 Initially `nc jh2i.com 50003` did not give anything except the line:
 > Oh, we already sent the flag!
 Did you see it?